-Only two property and casualty insurers, Chubb Ltd and AXA Group (and the AXA XL Underwriting Agencies Limited managing agent), offered products with preferential terms for projects with positive outcomes for biodiversity.
-Chubb Ltd charges reduced premiums for crop insurance in particular regions when cover crops are used, which can have some insect and soil biodiversity benefits85.
-AXA Group's Green Business Program aims to provide products that limit biodiversity loss, including "information sharing" to "encourage environmentally sustainable behaviours"86.
+Only two property and casualty insurers, Chubb Ltd and AXA Group, offered products with preferential terms for projects with positive outcomes for biodiversity.
+Chubb Ltd charges reduced premiums for crop insurance in particular regions when cover crops are used, which can have some insect and soil biodiversity benefits.
+AXA Group's Green Business Program aims to provide products that limit biodiversity loss, including "information sharing" to "encourage environmentally sustainable behaviours".